What is an infographic?

 An infographic is not merely a visual representation of data, though data visualizations may be included in the infographics.

 An infographic informs a thorough story by the usage of text and images.

 Infographics present facts and statistics, but they also teach and connect to readers in some manner.

 The best infographics take complicated advice and break it into a visual message, which is more understandable and relevant for your reader.

-Why Infographics Should be Part of Your Link Building Strategy
+Why to Use Infographics in Your Link Building Strategy

 The simple truth is that infographics continue to be one of many most-used formats for building links and brand awareness, and out of my outreach experiences, with good reason.

 Good static visuals or illustrations tend to be rich in content with engaging visuals which are extraordinarily comfortable for journalists to write about and embed.

 According to HubSpot, infographics may upsurge website visitors by up to 12%.